Direct line ancestry of Sylvie Tremblay.

 But if you belong to neither of these groups, you should check Ethnic Groups to learn about resources that will help you.

 Join a genealogical society that is specific to your ethnic group or place of origin.
 Their members will help you find the best approach for your research.
 Their activities, programs, resources and library materials will all be of value to you as you learn more about the backgrounds of your ancestors.
 If there is not a society in your area, you might find one in another province or even another country that offers services to members from a distance.
-Find a society in Links and Related Research or in the Canadian Directory of Genealogical Resources, AVITUS, on this website.
+Find a society in Links and related research.

 Regardless of your ethnic origin, the basics of genealogical research still apply!